Most of us expect to outlive our animal companions but what if, due to medical incapacity or death, we are no longer able to care for them?

 We will see that your companion is placed in care while we find the best and most appropriate new home.
 In return, we ask that you arrange for a meaningful financial gift toward the care of animals who are helped by PAWS.
 Funds will first be used to care for your dog or cat, and then to care for others in need.

 Our Lifetime Care Program is available for cats and dogs who reside in the state of Washington.
 We can accept up to six cats or dogs per household, and can assist with proper documentation to ensure your wishes are met for your beloved companion(s).

 This program requires enrollment, so please do contact us at your earliest convenience if you are considering this as part of your planning.

-For more information on PAWS Lifetime Care Program, or to let us know if you have already included PAWS in your estate plans, please contact Rachel Bishop at 425.412.4036 or email@example.com.
+For more information on our Lifetime Care Program, or to let us know you have already included PAWS in your estate plans, please contact Barbara Flynn at 425.412.4038 or email@example.com.
 All inquiries will be kept strictly confidential, and imply no obligation to make a gift.

 Read more about naming PAWS in your will and other planned giving options.

 Nothing on this website should be construed as legal advice.
 Please contact your attorney or financial advisor to determine what is best for your personal situation.